 Grand Roatán is supposed to be luxurious, but we found it to be unimpressive for the price.
 Infinity Bay has a nice pool and a range of accommodations from studios to full condos—we prefer this to Grand Roatan.
 We also like West Bay Lodge, which is just a three minute walk to the beach (across the road from Bananarama) and is like a little bohemian oasis with a pool and really comfortable bungalows.

-There are some beautiful luxury resorts tucked away on the outskirts of West Bay, but we like to be in the heart of everything.
+There are some beautiful luxury resorts tucked away on the outskirts of West Bay (like the amazing Ibagari), but we like to be in the heart of everything.

 Dining: Argentinian Grill is our favorite spot for delicious seafood and steak dinners and a hearty breakfast, nice island ambiance and great service.
 The Vintage Pearl is hit or miss, but when it’s good it’s great—especially for the seafood and wine selection.
 The Thirsty Turtle at Bananarama and the beach bar at Infinity Bay have great lunch options.
 There’s also an excellent wood-fire pizza place at Bananarama.